T-Gwynbleidd/greenspark/README.md

 # greenspark code task
 This project was setup using vue create, options selected for Vue3, dart-sass, babel, Typescript, Vuex, eslint and unit-jest.
-Minimal other modules were installed, except to allow for inline svg files, and to address some TDD issues I came across.
+Minimal other modules were installed, for a little animation, and to address some TDD issues I came across.

 It was my first time building a Vue3 app, using Vuex.
 As well as my first time coding with Typescript and approaching it using TDD with Jest.
 I had done some learning on both Typescript and TDD before hearing from Greenspark and being presented with this code task, so it seemed like the perfect opportunity to put them into practice, and to challenge myself to apply them to Vue3/Vuex inline with your tech stack.